Kyle Higashioka Player Props: Yankees vs. Rockies

 - The Rockies pitching staff is last in MLB with a collective 7.4 strikeouts per nine innings.

-- The Rockies have the 29th-ranked team ERA among all league pitching staffs (5.71).
+- The Rockies' 5.67 team ERA ranks 29th across all MLB pitching staffs.

-- Rockies pitchers combine to allow 135 total home runs at a rate of 1.5 per game (most in the league).
+- The Rockies allow the most home runs in baseball (136 total, 1.5 per game).

+- Seabold (1-6) gets the starting nod for the Rockies in his 13th start of the season.
+He's put together a 6.65 ERA in 70 1/3 innings pitched, with 53 strikeouts.

-- The left-hander last appeared on Saturday against the San Francisco Giants, when he threw six innings, allowing two earned runs while giving up five hits.
+- In his most recent outing on Saturday, July 8 against the San Francisco Giants, the right-hander tossed 3 2/3 innings, giving up three earned runs while surrendering seven hits.

-- The 29-year-old has amassed an ERA of 6.40, with 6.1 strikeouts per nine innings, in 18 games this season.
-Opponents are hitting .294 against him.
+- The 27-year-old has a 6.65 ERA and 6.8 strikeouts per nine innings across 19 games this season, while giving up a batting average of .294 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.